-When did you know you wanted to become a full-time makeup artist?
-What drew you to makeup in the first place?
+When did you know you wanted to become a makeup artist?

 I was always a sketch artist.
 I used to draw scenes from movies using the close-ups.
-In my teens, I looked through a Kevin Aucoin book and I knew then and there that this was my world.
+In my teens, I looked through a Kevyn Aucoin book, and I knew then and there that this was my world.
 He transformed all those models into anything he wanted.
 Glamour and costume.

-It’s been a while since you completed Master Makeup Artistry!
+It’s been a while since you’ve completed the Master Makeup Artistry course!
 Where has your career gone since you finished the course in 2015?

-I worked on a few music video sets, was published in some magazines, and worked on short films and theater shows.
-Currently I’m working on a film doing glamour and SFX makeup for it!
+I’ve worked on a few music video sets, was published in some magazines, and worked on short films and theater shows.
+Currently I’m working on a film doing glamour and special effects makeup for it!

-You’ve worked in many settings as a makeup artist – in film, magazines, fashion, freelance makeup, and more!
-Which area of the industry has been the most rewarding?
+Which area of the makeup artist industry has been the most rewarding?
 Which has been the most challenging?

 Film is so rewarding.
-I’m also an aspiring writer and director and so I feel the most at home on a set doing everything I love.
+I’m also an aspiring writer and director, so I feel the most at-home on a set doing everything I love.
 Fashion is definitely more challenging because each high-end creative is very different and will always expect perfection that caters to their style.